 Employers and college recruiters rely on the student's GPA to signal employability.
 The GPA is a signal helping the recruiter understand a recruit’s “3 Cs”-related skills and abilities.
 Employers will differ somewhat in how far they look beyond the GPA.
 Additional information may be used to fine-tune recruiting group characteristics and as tie-breakers for comparing recruits.
 The interview is a means to validate the GPA signal.
-While the GPA may not be the only recruiting criteria, it is often the anchoring objective criteria to baseline a recruiter’s judgment.
+While the GPA may not be the only recruiting criterion, it is often the anchoring objective criteria to baseline a recruiter’s judgment.

 There are about 4,000 colleges and universities in the United States.
 Our belief is ALL colleges, with few exceptions, provide a learning environment capable of delivering Our College Hope.
 Be that as it may, for many students starting college, they either:

 Do not finish college -> leading to no GPA signal,